Week 0: Vote for Yarnell’s Sweetest Play of the Week

 Vote here: https://poll.fm/12692375

-- Gravette’s Kylar Austin with a big run leading to a touchdown.
+- Gravette’s Kyler Austin with a big run leading to a touchdown

 - Lincoln’s Caden Brewer returns a punt for a touchdown against Greenland